swiftlang/swift-experimental-string-processing/Documentation/LibraryExtensibleRegexLiterals.md

 The strictly lexical syntax could be used for shell-style globs or some such, but that's probably a bit nuts to try to support with the same literal type.

-### Delimiters
+### Captures?

-- There might be problems with `/` specifically as the delimiter.
-That's TBD (CC Hamish).
-- It's less important to allow multi-line or whitespace-insensitive literal variants (refactor into `Pattern`).
-- It would be nice to have custom balanced delimiters
+There can be a pretty significant difference between literals with captures and literals without.
+Captures are certainly not relevant for many APIs, and I don't think we want some global (or even task-local) context to query for capture information after an e.g. `split`.
+Then again, that could be neat if explicitly opted into...

-### Fully-custom delimiters
+### Fully-custom literals

 It might be nice to have fully-custom literal syntax, understanding that we can say essentially nothing about them in general.
-This seems mostly orthogonal to this effort.
+One interface could be that both call and type context is passed to a compile-time library, which will parse and construct an instance of the requested type.
+This requires figuring out a significant portion of the library-driven compilation story, but any advance there is beneficial for this pattern matching effort.
+Beyond that, this seems mostly orthogonal to this effort.

+### Vague concerns

+I am a little concerned that typed captures will expose some latent issues or limitations in Swift's type system.
+I'm a little concerned that a particular approach or workaround might not generalize well to future matching capabilities.

+I'm a little concerned that if we go with `/`, we'll end up parsing differently based on language mode or accumulating gross hacks.

+I'm vaguely concerned that designing the literal feature set in isolation from the API they're intended for use with may be a source of blind spots.
+It could lead us to over-engineer or over-design unimportant parts that become clear in the context of the API its used with.

+I'm very-vaguely concerned that a lack of first-class literal types might be a problem.